 Sound – On Windows, I’m using the closed Sennheiser HD 380 Pro headphones connected to an Asus Xonar DGX sound card.
 Please see my review for more information and installation tips.

-On iPod touch, the Sennheiser PMX 680i Sports are great in-ear headphones.
+On iPhone, the Sennheiser PMX 685i Sports are great in-ear headphones with remote control and microphone.
 Good volume, strong bass, sweat-proof for exercise, and reliably seated thanks to a rigid headband.
 The latter prevents use during bench presses or similar exercises, though.